pierrepo/llm-practicals/content/prompts.md

 ```

-Most LLMs should succeed in these challenges, mostly because they come from a well-known problem database they could have already been trained on.
+Most LLMs should succeed in these challenges, mostly because they come from a well-known dataset ([gsm8k](https://huggingface.co/datasets/openai/gsm8k)) they could have already been trained on.
 Try to create your own math problem and find out how LLMs behave.
 Share your most interesting problems in a shared document.

 ## Difficult questions